jacklul/asuswrt-scripts/README.md

 This script prevent `conn_diag` from (re)starting `amas_portstatus` which likes to hog the CPU sometimes.

+> [!CAUTION]
-**Do not install this script if you don't have mentioned CPU usage issue.**
+> Do not install this script if you don't have mentioned CPU usage issue.

 ```sh
 curl -fsSL "https://raw.githubusercontent.com/jacklul/asuswrt-scripts/master/scripts/disable-diag.sh" -o /jffs/scripts/disable-diag.sh